basvdberg/IncrementalJoin/README.md

 # Implementation

-Our implementation is split up in 4 scenario's, that each have a different use of the **sliding join window** and **output window**.
+Our implementation is split up into 4 scenarios, each having a different use of the **sliding join window** and **output window**.
 We assume that time_uom equals day (to keep our documentation simple).

 - `df_output:Dataframe` is the output dataset, where RecordDT is always contained in the output window.
 - `A` stands for a record in df_a